-Our introduction to Thailand was atrocious…the first impressions were that of money hungry, gouging prices.
+Our introduction to Thailand was atrocious…the first impressions were that of money-hungry, gouging prices.
 We went in with our eyes open and were expecting it to be more expensive than the places we had recently been…but this took things to another level.
 To use an ATM here…any ATM…you must pay between 150 and 180 baht to withdraw funds.
+2023 update the opinion was correct and the ATM fee has gone up to 220 baht.
 This is between $6-8 to get your own money out…further to this they limit withdrawal sizes…so that you must pay this fee over and over.

 Thailand is the home of the girlie-boy…officially titled the Kathoey…they are much more visible and more accepted in Thailand than the transgender or transsexual communities in Western countries.
 As Thais generally believe in Karma they tend to believe that being a kathoey is the result of transgressions in past lives, therefore kathoey deserve pity rather than blame.
 They are everywhere…you can see them working in shops, movie theatres and clothing stores…but mostly you see them working at massage joints.
 And mostly they are grabbing tourists offering massages with happy endings.

-We settled in to an ok hotel in the middle of the tourist area near Patong beach.
-This is the most famous beach resort on Phuket and is tourism hell.
+We settled into an ok hotel in the middle of the tourist area near Patong beach.
+This is the most famous beach resort in Phuket and is tourism hell.
 Thousands of foreigners (mostly Russians and Aussies), bars, restaurants, touts, trinket shops, tourist shops, tailors and massage joints.
 Add to this the constant cacophony created by people touting for tuk tuks, massages, the nightly Muay Thai martial arts bouts or the Ping pong shows and this place sucks.

 The prices reduced from the initial shock of the airport but are still about 400% higher than each of Thailand’s immediate neighbours.
 Jill, Cathy, Brett and I all went searching every evening on the hunt for the various culinary delights that were on offer…and there is a lot on offer.
 While the nightlife is scary the food scene certainly is not.
 We did find some incredibly good meals…but we also paid a lot of money for them.